kzyangiro/WeConnect/README.md

  </ul>

 <h4>Installation</h4>
-Install python, create and activate a virtual environmet.<br>
+Install python, create and activate a virtual environment.<br>
 Ensure you have postman installed.<br>
 Run requirements.txt to install the necessary packages.
 To do this run > pip install -r requirements.txt